YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    $ mupip replicate -receiver -shutdown -helper

 This example shuts down only the helper processes of the current Receiver Server.
-Note that all helpers processes shut down even if HELPER values are specified.
+Note that all helper processes shut down even if HELPER values are specified.

 ++++++++++++++++++++++++++++++
 Stopping the Receiver Filter